pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ![Reviewer details screenshot OJS 3.1.2](./assets/learning-ojs-3.1.2-add-reviewer.png)

 In OJS releases 3.0 to 3.1.0, you cannot assign a user to review a submission if they are also an editor of the submission.
-If you do, the editor will no longer be able to access the submission after they submit their review, in order to maintain the principles of blind peer review.
+If you do, the editor will no longer be able to access the submission after they submit their review, in order to maintain the principles of anonymous peer review.
 However, starting with OJS 3.1.1, you can assign a user to review a submission if they are also an editor of the submission.

 At the bottom of this form, you will see options to: